LB presents the Full Story of a Football Wizard best known by the Nickname; ‘Ronnie’.

-Asides money laundering charges, he has also suffered personal blows in recent times with the closure of his football club in Porto Alegre, as well as his night club in the city following a murder.
+Asides from money laundering charges, he has also suffered personal blows in recent times with the closure of his football club in Porto Alegre, as well as his nightclub in the city following a murder.

-Ronaldinho Childhood Story Plus Untold Biography Facts –5 Skills that proved he is the greatest Football Magician
+Ronaldinho Biography – Five Skills that proved he is the greatest Football Magician:

 (1) After bursting onto the scene following this freekick against England in the 2002 World Cup, Ronaldinho paved the way for the emergence of Magic in football.